 align(15m,...) does not result in 15 minute buckets being displayed on the screen because the ~30 minute buckets are already associated with the chart.
 If you were to use the

-align() function, Wavefront first aligns the values to 15 minute buckets, and then takes two aligned values and summarize those based on the Summarize By method.
+align() function, the query service first aligns the values to 15 minute buckets, and then takes two aligned values and summarize those based on the Summarize By method.

 Improve Display Speed with the Sampling Option

-Wavefront is very fast, but sometimes it’s not necessary for the user to wait for thousands of series to be rendered.
-Starting with release 2019.38, you can limit the number of time series to 100 for new charts.
+It’s often not necessary to examine the complete set of time series.
+That’s why you can limit the number of time series to 100 for new charts.

-To affect all dashboards, turn on the Sampling default in your preferences from the gear icon.
+To affect all dashboards, turn on Sampling in your preferences.

 If the Sampling preference is On: